Anisotropic Energy Injection from Magnetar Central Engines in Short GRBs: Methods

+} For a super-magnetosonic matter-dominated wind, we use $\gamma_{\rm w} = \gamma_{\rm w, eq}= 30$, and $\sigma_{\rm w, eq}=0.1$.
+For a magnetosonic Poynting-flux-dominated wind, we use $\gamma_{\rm w}(\theta) \sim u_A/c=\sqrt{1+\sigma_{\rm w}(\theta)}$ and $\sigma_{\rm w, eq}=9$, where $u_A$ is the four velocity of magnetosonic speed. { The magnetic field strength at the surface of the neutron star $B_\star$ is fixed to be $10^{15}$~G and the neutron star radius $R_\star$ is set to be $10^6$ cm.
+We have adopted magnetar spinning period $P=5$ ms\footnote{Because we use a split monopole wind, which has a spin-down luminosity almost two orders of magnitude larger than that of the dipole law, the long periods were adopted to compensate for this.
+This adjustment helps maintain a reasonable spin-down luminosity given the total spin energy. } in our simulations. }

-Figure~\ref{fig:wind-bc} shows the angular distribution of the wind luminosity for $P=5$ ms. As indicated, the wind is essentially isotropic for matter-dominated wind, and for Poynting-flux-dominated wind, the injection luminosity is much higher near the equator.
+Figure~\ref{fig:wind-bc} shows the angular distribution of the wind luminosity for $P=5$ ms. As indicated, the wind is essentially isotropic for a matter-dominated wind.
+For a Poynting-flux-dominated wind, on the other hand, the injection luminosity is much higher near the equator.